 Indiegraf exists to make it easier for entrepreneurial journalists launch and grow digital news products.

 Fill out the below form to express your interest for the next cohort of the Indie News Challenge.
-We are currently accepting expressions of interest for a cohort starting in June.
-The application deadline is May 20.
+We are currently accepting expressions of interest for a cohort starting around mid-September.

 What is the Indie News Challenge?

 Over nine weeks, a group of journalist entrepreneurs work together to build new community news products from the idea stage to attracting their first subscribers and readers.
 Through weekly Zoom seminars, exercises, one-on-one feedback and a community of like-minded peers, you’ll develop your idea into a prototype with early traction and a clear plan you can share with potential funders, partners and members.

 Here’s how Ayesha Barmania and Will Pearson, co-publishers of Peterborough Currents, described the experience: “We launched our newsletter, attracted a large audience of email subscribers, gained motivation and energy for our product, secured some funding, learned how to think strategically about our product and revenue streams and received lots of encouragement.
 Wow!”

 We are currently accepting project ideas from startup and established publishers from Canada and the United States.
 We especially encourage BIPOC journalists to apply.
 We are committed to supporting the growth of Black, Indigenous, and POC-owned media.